 Broadway: Cinderella, Les Miserable, Jersey Boys, The Fantasticks, Follies, Book of Mormon, The Color Purple, Ragtime, Showboat

 International and National Tours: Elf!, Wicked, Beauty and the Beast, Mamma Mia!, The Scottsboro Boys, The Lion King, Fame, Wizard of Oz, All Shook Up, Tommy, CATS, and dozens of others.

 Directing In Musical Theatre: an essential guide, Routledge 2013

-Acting in Musical Theatre: a comprehensive course, 2nd edition (co-author Rocco Dal Vera), Routledge 2014.
-Translated into Korean, Portuguese and upcoming in Chinese and Italian
+Acting in Musical Theatre: a comprehensive course, 3rd edition (co-author Rocco Dal Vera), Routledge 2014.
+Translated into Korean, Portuguese and Italian

 More than 30 articles in TEACHING THEATRE Journal, DRAMATICS magazine and others.